-The Rise of the Agentic Network Organization (ANO)
+The Rise of the Network Agentic Organization (NAO)

 Despite valiant attempts to get rid of traditional hierarchies—and yes, I did my best as well—most organizations are still stuck in the Management Age.